TUM-FAF/IDE/MIDPS_LAB_3.md

 ### General Requirements:

-  This laboratory work will not include optional tasks, but rather will grant you a choice of picking your estimated level.
+  This laboratory work will include only one optional task.
+You will required to make a choice and pick your estimated level.
 Furthermore, you need to present a report and pass the quiz, both of which may earn you extra points.

   _Note:_